nf-core/chipseq/docs/output.md

     ![MultiQC - MACS2 peaks FRiP score plot](images/mqc_frip_score_plot.png)

     `<PEAK_TYPE>` in the directory structure below corresponds to the type of peak that you have specified to call with MACS2 i.e. `broadPeak` or `narrowPeak`.
 If you so wish, you can call both narrow and broad peaks without redoing the preceding steps in the pipeline such as the alignment and filtering.
 For example, if you already have broad peaks then just add `--narrowPeak -resume` to the command you used to run the pipeline, and these will be called too!
-However, resuming the pipeline will only be possible if you havent deleted the `work/` directory generated by the pipeline.
+However, resuming the pipeline will only be possible if you have not deleted the `work/` directory generated by the pipeline.
 Also, the IGV session file and MultiQC reports in the results directory will be overwritten with the latest output so you may want to rename/move these beforehand.

     *Output directories*:
     * `bwa/mergedLibrary/macs2/<PEAK_TYPE>/`